 A local review

-My wife and I went to the Jausen Station half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, friendly and condescending all at the same time.
+My wife and I went to the Jausen Station half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, charming and condescending all at the same time.
 But no – the staff were friendly, youthful, very quick, and dressed in more informal “country” attire.

 Landtmann’s Jausen Station is a coffee house with a difference.
 Think of it as one for summer days, with the optimistic aura of a young democracy enjoying its first trip to the beach.